 Our critical suppliers include suppliers of certain raw silicon and semiconductor foundry wafers that are incorporated in our products.
 We maintain inventory of some critical wafers, but we have not identified or qualified alternate suppliers for many of the wafers now being obtained from single sources.
-In the past fiscal year, there were industry-wide semiconductor wafer shortages.
-We purchase some wafers from manufacturers in China, which have been subject to tariffs and could be subject to further tariffs or restrictions in the future.
-Wafer supply could be affected by acts of God such as floods, typhoons, cyclones, earthquakes, or pandemics, and risks related to extreme weather may be exacerbated by the effects of climate change.
+Most of the dollar volume of our wafer purchases are from foreign manufacturers, some of which have been subject to tariffs and could be subject to larger tariffs or restrictions in the future.
+Wafer supplies could be affected by acts of God such as floods, typhoons, cyclones, earthquakes, or pandemics, and risks related to extreme weather may be exacerbated by the effects of climate change.
 Wafer supply interruptions for any reason could seriously jeopardize our ability to provide products that are critical to our business and operations and may cause us to lose revenue.